What Do Pharmacists Do? Roles and Responsibilities

 • Basic record-keeping and administrative tasks, as required

-Types of Pharmacists
+Types of pharmacists

 As mentioned above, there are different types of pharmacists who perform distinct tasks and duties as a part of their day-to-day functions.
 These include:

-• Clinical Pharmacists: These pharmacists work in healthcare settings such as clinics, hospitals, or other locations.
+• Clinical pharmacists: These pharmacists work in healthcare settings such as clinics, hospitals, or other locations.
 Clinical pharmacists typically spend a significant amount of time providing direct care to patients, recommending medications, and overseeing or adjusting dosages as necessary throughout treatment.
 They may also be involved in conducting medical tests or in educating patients.

-• Consultant Pharmacists: These pharmacists provide consulting services to hospitals, insurance providers, and other healthcare centers, typically as a means of improving pharmacy services.
+• Consultant pharmacists: These pharmacists provide consulting services to hospitals, insurance providers, and other healthcare centers, typically as a means of improving pharmacy services.
 They may also consult directly with patients about subjects such as prescription management.

-• Pharmaceutical Industry Pharmacists: These pharmacists work in the pharmaceutical industry, and therefore have much less interaction with patients.
+• Pharmaceutical industry pharmacists: These pharmacists work in the pharmaceutical industry and therefore have much less interaction with patients.
 They might be involved in the research and development of new medications or other areas such as sales and marketing.

-After completing your studies, you will need to pass two exams to qualify for licensure and practice: The North American Pharmacist Licensure Exam (NAPLEX) and the Multistate Pharmacy Jurisprudence Exam (MPJE).
+After completing your studies, you will need to pass two exams to qualify for licensure and practice: the North American Pharmacist Licensure Exam (NAPLEX) and the Multistate Pharmacy Jurisprudence Exam (MPJE).
 Some states require a state-specific test in place of the MPJE.

 Learn more about earning your PharmD at Northeastern University or download our free career guide below.